garycunningham89/progdataanalysis/README.md

 # shuffle(x) Modify a sequence in-place by shuffling its contents.
 # permutation(x) Randomly permute a sequence, or return a permuted range.

+# For certain formulaic inputs the LaTeX tutorial on Math.ubc.ca was sampled and the link for such is: https://www.math.ubc.ca/~pwalls/math-python/jupyter/latex/.

 # Distributions
 # beta(a, b[, size]) Draw samples from a Beta distribution.
 # binomial(n, p[, size]) Draw samples from a binomial distribution.